Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Exact solution of the Master equation

-It is possible and useful for our purpose to separate the equations of motion for the diagonal elements of the density operator $\rho_S(t)$ from the ones relative to the off-diagonal elements.
-We have indeed proved that the diagonal elements of $\rho_S(t)$ have to satisfy the following system
+In order to solve the Master equation (\ref{eq:MEMain}), it is useful to separate the equations of motion for the diagonal elements of the density operator $\rho_S(t)$ from those relative to the off-diagonal elements.
+We have indeed proved that the diagonal and two non-diagonal elements of $\rho_S(t)$ have to satisfy the following system of the equations

 where

 and